zwischenloesung/acme-tiny-setup/README.md

 Acme-Tiny Setup
 ===============

-This is an ansible role for setting up ACME and everything that is required for Let's encrypt.
+This is an ansible role for setting up and preparing everything that is required for later signing certificates with let's encrypt.
 It is highly influenced by this role: ganto.acme\_tiny.
 Many thanks [ganto](https://linuxmonk.ch/)!

+This role is meant to be run on any host that needs certificates.
+If the host is not accessible via web - or does not use the zwischenloesung.acme-tiny role for other reasons - a solution must be provided to transfer the cert-request forth and the final certificate back from this host to the acme-host.

 Why we do not use one of the existing roles?